sztobar/shtobar-dev/src/pages/posts/how-not-to-dry.md

 Much better!
 Not only the function is more clear in what it does, the variable to which we assign the result of function is also named in a more explicit way.
 We can understand by looking at two function what the false meant in the first example.

-Let's assume that there are more than one FlagArgument (`isBillingAddress`), if we were to split our functions into separate one we would get:
+Let's assume that there are more than one FlagArgument (introducing `isBillingAddress`), if we were to split our functions into separate one we would get:

 ```tsx
 const billingAddress = getBillingAddress(data);